does-not-compile/tictactoe/README.md

 # Tic-tac-toe ([wiki](https://en.wikipedia.org/wiki/Tic-tac-toe))

 A fun coding exercise to learn about the minimax-algorithm and get acquainted with "streamlit" and its session_state function.
+I've since also uploaded code to run it using fastAPI (with websockets) and flask (with and without websockets).

                             ❌ ❌ ⭕️
                             ⭕️ ⭕️ ❌